zoe-xi/zoe-xi.github.io/index.markdown

 <img width="400" src="Zoe-website.jpg">

-I'm an incoming Ph.D. student in the EECS department at MIT, where I'll be advised by Virginia Vassilevska Williams and Yael Tauman Kalai.
-I'm interested in theoretical computer science, especially algorithms, fine-grained complexity, and cryptography.

-Previously, I was an undergrad at MIT; then, I was very lucky to be advised by Bill Kuszmaul and Virginia Williams.
+I'm a first-year Ph.D. student in the EECS department at MIT, where I'm fortunate to be advised by Yael Tauman Kalai and Ryan Williams.
+Before this, I was an undergrad at MIT; then, I was extremely lucky to be advised by Bill Kuszmaul and Virginia Vassilevska Williams.
 I also spent a summer at the Duluth REU run by Joe Gallian and Colin Defant.

+I'm broadly interested in theoretical computer science.
+Most of my past/undergrad work has been in algorithms and fine-grained complexity.
+Lately I've become interested in connections between complexity theory and cryptography.

 You can reach me at zoexi at mit dot edu.
 <br/><br/>